unbelievableflavour/Cotton/README.md

 3. Replace your `core` folder with the `core` folder from the download.
 4. Replace your `main.lua` with the on from the download.
 BUT keep the old file as reference.
 5. Make sure to readd any code you added to `main.lua` yourself.

-### Scripting

-Open the `simple.code-workspace` to open the scrips of the project in Visual Studio Code.
-(Best to start with `simple` workspace.
-The other workspace just shows you everything.)

-Docs can be found in `Docs`.
-Press the preview button in the topRight corner of your scripting window to have a nicer reading view.

-### Creating levels

-Open the `world.ldtk` file to open map in LDtk.

-### Compile & play

-1. Open `VS Code` by opening the `simple.code-workspace` file.
-2. Click `Task Runner` from the sidebar.
-3. Click `Playdate:Build and Run`

-OR (if you didn't install the recommended Task Runner extension)

-1. Open `VS Code` by opening the `simple.code-workspace` file.
-1. Click `Terminal` from the toolbar.
-1. Click `Run task` from the dropdown.
-1. Click `Playdate:Build and Run`

 ## Caching levels